 4) How do I apply?

 At Springer Nature, vacant jobs are advertised online.
-A fair warning: The application process is long, and there are several rounds of tests etc. to complete (successfully), before you might get a job offer.
+A fair warning: The application process can be tough.
+It varies slightly from journal to journal: Along with an interview, the process may involve completing some test exercises in advance.
 That said, the tests give an insight into what you will do in the role of an editor, so they will actually inform the applicants – to some degree – whether or not they will enjoy this job.

 These were the short answers to some frequent questions editors hear about their job.
 For more information, ask me or any other editor at the next conference you go to.